Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-There is nothing like smelling this delicious dish cooking all day long, then sitting down to enjoy it with the family.
-I especially love to make this dish during football season.
-It is the perfect way to cheer on our favorite team and have dinner ready at half-time.
+There is nothing like smelling this delicious beef chuck recipe cooking all day long, then sitting down to enjoy it with the family.

-Needless to say, I know what a good chuck roast tastes like!
-And let me tell you, this is the best pot roast recipe I have ever made.
+Let me tell you, this is the best Sunday pot roast recipe I have ever made.
 It is so flavorful, moist, and fall-apart tender.
-It literally melts in your mouth!
+Every bite literally melts in your mouth!

 What is chuck roast?